jshin1028/DAEN690-Team-Contrail/README.md

 ### Project Goals <br>
 The project goals are as follows. <br>
-1. Detect the presence of contrails in Terrestrial Sky Images. <br>
+1. Create a contrail prediction engine that detects the presence of contrails in Terrestrial Sky Images. <br>
 2. Create a dashboard of contrail statistics from the Terrestrial Sky Images. <br>
-3. Create a contrail prediction engine. <br>
 <br><br>

 ### About the Files Attached to the GitHub <br>